 Diversity and Inclusion

-CU Boulder embraces the involvement of every student, staff and faculty member, recognizing that a truly diverse community includes individuals from a range of ethnic, regional, cultural, economic and religious backgrounds—as well as first-generation students, persons with disabilities, students who are parents, people of different sexual and gender orientations, people of different ages and political viewpoints, and many others.
-For more information, please contact the Office Diversity, Equity and Community Engagement at 303-735-1332 or colorado.edu/odece.
+CU Boulder embraces the involvement of every student, staff and faculty member, recognizing that a truly diverse community includes people from a range of ethnic, regional, cultural, economic and religious backgrounds—as well as first-generation students, people with disabilities, students who are parents, people of different sexual and gender orientations, people of different ages and political viewpoints, and many others.
+For more information, please contact the Office of Diversity, Equity and Community Engagement at 303-735-1332 or colorado.edu/odece.

 Residence halls at CU Boulder strive to provide a lot more than just a place for students to live.
 Through staff support, social activities and academic and interest-based programs, we offer an enhanced residential experience that will help students both build a strong community and meet their personal academic goals.
 For more information about on-campus housing, please visit housing.colorado.edu.

 A primary goal of the university is to promote a safe, secure and comfortable living environment for our students.
 Comprehensive information on overall campus safety programs and emergency services is available at colorado.edu/safety.